Migrate to Fastmail from another provider

 If you have changed your email address, remember to let important contacts know of your new address.

 Update old subscriptions

-- Save a custom search (looking for all mail at your old email address) in FastMail so you can easily see what mail is still coming to the old address.
+You can save a custom search in Fastmail so you can easily see what mail is still addressed to your old address:

-- Save this query so you can run it again periodically to check for any list mail being sent to your old address.
+- Click the Save button in the sidebar to save this search.
+This makes it convenient for you to occasionally search for any subscription mail being sent to your old address.

-- You'll need to manually change your subscriptions: FastMail can't change your subscription automatically for you unfortunately!
+- You'll need to update the email address for your subscriptions, as Fastmail can't change your subscriptions automatically for you.